unyt-org/datex-core-js-legacy/docs/manual/2 Pointers.md

 There exist multiple transform functions that are optimizied for specific use cases like mathematical calculations and can be used instead of a generic `always` function.
-Read more about Transform functions in the chapter [Functional Programming](./6%20Functional%20Programming.md).
+Read more about transform functions in the chapter [Functional Programming](./6%20Functional%20Programming.md).

 Due to the limitations of the JavaScript language, there are just some pitfalls that you should be aware of: